Peter Dankelson

 Peter Dankelson (born 2000) is a guitar player, motivational speaker and author from Libertyville, Illinois.
-He was born with several birth defects including a severe facial deformity called Goldenhar syndrome.
+He was born with Goldenhar syndrome which comprises a number of birth defects including a severe facial deformity.
 He is co-owner of Pete's Diary LLC, which publishes, distributes, and manages his books and music.
 Pete's Diary is also the name of his band.
 MusicRadar named him one of "The 13 best online guitar personalities of 2020".

 Early life

 Dankelson was born in Michigan in the year 2000.
 He was born 10 weeks early and weighed less than three pounds.
-He was born with numerous birth defects such as microtia, atresia and most notably Goldenhar syndrome: he has had 36 surgeries to correct his facial deformity.
+He was born with numerous birth defects such as microtia and atresia due to Goldenhar syndrome, and has had 36 surgeries to correct his facial, airway and other deformities.
 He was born without a left ear or left ear canal.
 At birth, he needed tracheostomy surgery.

 When he was in high school he and his family moved to Libertyville, Illinois.
 In high school he had surgery to install a bone anchored hearing aid called the Baha 5 Sound Processor.
 He attended Libertyville High School.

 He is a member of the Children's Craniofacial Association.